CSHA is pleased to offer its members a new service—a hearing

 the persons listed.
 CSHA does not verify any information

-provided, other than membership in CSHA and participation in the
+provided, other than membership in CSHA and participation in

-CSHA training programs.
+CSHA’s training programs.
 In addition, CSHA makes no comment or

 judgment about a person's experience, qualifications or